kvbc/cl-cinp/README.md

 &nbsp;
 # Examples

-Examples can be found in the `samples` directory.
+Examples can be found in the `examples` directory.